rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: uses user features but not network ones.
 May be superseded by VRoC (<a href="https://dl.acm.org/doi/fullHtml/10.1145/3366423.3380054" target="_blank">https://dl.acm.org/doi/fullHtml/10.1145/3366423.3380054</a>), which does rumor detection and tracking as well, although performance on PHEME veracity classification looks slightly better here, while worse on stance classification.

-Potential Uses: this, along with some other papers like VRoC, suggests that multitask approaches are beneficial in a misinformation setting.
-Ideas need comparison with other methods but may be useful for doing this.

 **Rumor Detection in Social Networks via Deep Contextual Modeling (ASONAM long)**